alfadzc/Mawari-Node_Testnet/README.md

 ```

 ### #Create Service and Configuration<br>
-* Replace <0xYOUR-EVM-ADDRESS-HERE> with the EVM Address that you claimed Faucet on the previous.
+* Replace <0xYOUR-EVM-ADDRESS-HERE> with the EVM Address that you claimed Faucet on the previous step.

 ```
 services: